Creature Comforts Brewing Co.: Culture

 Beyond beer, Creature Comforts is involved in community outreach, most notably through its Get Comfortable program.
 Founded in 2014, the program provides grants to local organizations assisting those experiencing poverty or homelessness.
 In 2020, the initiative won the Champion Award from goBeyondProfit, a Georgia business leader alliance focused on community engagement, due to raising $351,841 for nine agencies located in the Athens community.

 In June 2018, Creature Comforts launched their second community outreach program, Get Artistic.
 The program supports and invests in the professional development of artists in the Athens, Georgia, area.

 In August 2021, Creature Comforts announced they had achieved a B Corporation certification, making them the 16th brewery in the United States to achieve the certification.

 In 2023, employees at Creature Comforts announced the Brewing Union of Georgia and their intention to unionize.

 Beers

-In Popular Culture
+In popular culture

 Two of the brewery's beers, Athena and Tropicália, appear in the 2019 film, Avengers: Endgame.
-Joe Russo, one of the directors of that film, will be a partner in the Los Angeles location.
+Joe Russo, one of the directors of that film, is a partner in the Los Angeles location.